-- a Gerald Bracey Report on the Condition of Education

 Gerald W. Bracey

-There are any number of impossible-to-meet provisions in the NCLB, but let's take just two of the most prominent: those for testing and for teacher qualifications.
-The federal government cannot force NCLB on states, but any state that wants NCLB money must agree to test all children in grades three through eight every year in reading and math and, two years later, science as well.
-The tests must be based on "challenging" standards and schools must show "Adequate Yearly Progress" (AYP) until, after 12 years, all of the schools' students attain the "proficient" level.
+There are any number of impossible-to-meet provisions in the NCLB, but let's take just two: those for testing and teacher qualifications.
+States that want NCLB money must test all children in grades three through eight every year in reading and math and, two years later, science as well.
+The tests must be based on "challenging" standards and schools must show "Adequate Yearly Progress" (AYP) until, after 12 years, all of the schools' students attain the "proficient" level (proficient to be defined by each state).
 The school must demonstrate AYP overall and separately for all major ethnic and socio-economic groups.
 And pigs will fly.

-Districts and schools that fail to make AYP--estimates by various states run in the 80-90% range--are subject to increasingly severe--and unworkable--sanctions.
+Districts and schools that fail to make AYP--and that will be virtually all of them--are subject to increasingly severe--and unworkable--sanctions.
 Their staffs can be fired, their kids sent to another district, the district abolished.
 Using the original formulation, the White House's own calculations revealed that had NCLB been in place for a few years, about 90% of the schools in North Carolina and Texas would have been labeled "failing schools."
 North Carolina and Texas?
 These are states that have been singled out in recent years for their progress on a variety of tests.
 If they can't meet the standards, what hope is there for the rest?
 None--that's the purpose of the law.

-The testing requirements alone are enough to consign the schools to failure but they take a few years to apply.
-The requirements for "highly qualified" teachers, though, hit home almost immediately.
+If the ultimate requirements for testing results are twelve years down the road, those for "highly qualified" teachers hit home soon.
 All current teachers in schools receiving NCLB funds must be "highly qualified" by 2005-2006, as must anyone who is hired after the 2002-2003 school year begins.
 By "highly qualified," NCLB means those who hold at least a bachelor's degree, have full state certification (or have passed the state's licensing exam), and who have not had any certification requirements waived on "an emergency, provisional, or temporary basis."

 Since virtually everyone in the country knows that there is a shortage of teachers with such qualifications and since everyone knows that the shortage is getting worse, especially in the needy cities, we can only assume that the framers of the legislation knew in advance that states could not meet the requirements.
 They just didn't care.